Budget of the European Union: Correction mechanisms

-The United Kingdom withdrawal from the European Union has led the EU to reconsider its funding mechanisms, with the rebates likely to change.
-European Commissioner for Budget and Human Resources Günther Oettinger has stated that "I want to propose a budget framework that does not only do without the mother of all rebates [the U.K.'s] but without all of its children as well".
-The Multiannual Financial Framework for the 2021-2027 period will shift €53.2 billion as national rebates to Germany and the frugal Four funded by the Member States according to their GNI.
+The United Kingdom's withdrawal led the EU to reconsider its funding mechanisms, with the rebates likely to change.
+European Commissioner for Budget and Human Resources Günther Oettinger stated that "I want to propose a budget framework that does not only do without the mother of all rebates [the U.K.'s] but without all of its children as well".
+However, while the UK rebate and reduced VAT rates were eliminated in the Multiannual Financial Framework for the 2021-2027 period, €53.2 billion in total of lump sum national rebates to Germany and the frugal Four were agreed to, funded by the Member States according to their GNI.